 - Focus on the Short Vowel Sound: Reinforce the /a/ sound by modeling it frequently and connecting it to familiar words like “apple” and “ant.”

-- “Find” the Letter A Sound Everywhere: When you’re reading a book, for example, find a word with a good /a/ sound and pause to notice it.
+- “Find” the Letter A Sound Everywhere: When you’re reading a book, find a word with a good /a/ sound and pause to notice it.
 This could be as simple as saying, “Ooh, I heard a good /a/ sound in that word.
 Let’s listen: ‘a-pple’.”

 Grab These Free Letter A Activities!